komali2/blog/content/posts/moral-contagion.md

 2. Framework does a lot of good.
 It donates [tens of thousands](https://frame.work/tw/en/blog/framework-sponsorships) of dollars every year to various distros, desktop environments, and hackathons like NixOS, Arch, KDE, and Debian.
 It's basically the only professional-grade, linux-compatible laptop that is provably highly repairable and committed to [right to repair](https://arstechnica.com/gadgets/2022/12/framework-noctua-and-other-brands-add-official-3d-models-to-printables/).
 If we didn't include the Omarchy thing, is there a more ethical professional-grade laptop manufacturer existent today?
 (MNT: no, it's not a realistically good enough tool to enable me to sell my labor to capitalists; system76: no, they had a massive data leak and can't be trusted with my PII, isn't as repairable, and doesn't actively contribute to upstream linux and right to repair) So, why is nobody considering weighing this good against the bad it's done?
 3. Considering the options on the table: Dell provides servers to the IDF, HP contracts with ICE, and Apple's Tim Cook gifted Trump an [obscene trophy with a 24-karat gold base](https://www.theverge.com/news/737757/apple-president-donald-trump-ceo-tim-cook-glass-corning).
 Why is it acceptable to boycott Framework and then immediately turn to buy from a company that's done far more measurable and material harm to people?
 Why do we not say to every iphone user, "Tim Cook donated to a fascist!" ?
 4. On that note, what's all this hullabaloo about Framework when we all quietly pay AWS every month to host our apps despite the fact that it's the cloud infra provider for ICE and Amazon [forces its workers to work next to the corpse](https://www.newsnationnow.com/business/amazon-employees-forced-work-corpse/) of their recently deceased coworker?
 There are other hosting options!
 Repeat per all the other atrocious and awful things the companies we give money to do: why do we let them get away with it, but Framework for some reason commits far less serious crimes but gets the greater punishment?
-5. Rails World is the only remaining Rails conference - where else is Framework supposed to go if it wants to get to the Rails community?
+5. Rails World is the only remaining Rails conference - where else is Framework supposed to go if it wants to reach Rails community?
 In any case, DHH as chairman of the board of Rails World receives no compensation from the organization, so like, why do we care?
 6. Why don't other FOSS organizations get heat for partnering with e.g. AWS?
 Example: GNOME for [gushing about its partnership with AWS](https://blogs.gnome.org/foundation/2025/06/10/gnome-has-a-new-infrastructure-partner-welcome-aws/).